Seven facts about financial service regulations in Thailand

 - Requirement specifications and liability aspects

 #4.
 Bitcoin & Co.: Cryptocurrency and digital asset transactions are of increasing importance in the FinTech sector.
-An comprehensivr overview to this sector provides the article “Baht, Blockchain & Bitcoin“.
+A comprehensive overview of this sector provides the article “Baht, Blockchain & Bitcoin“.
 Tax considerations are described in “Seven statements on crypto taxation in Thailand“.

 #5.
 Criminal liability: The criminal liability of the market participants for undertaking securities business without having obtained a license has to be carefully considered as follows: